maludecks/slack-superbot/README.md

 [![Build Status](https://travis-ci.com/maludecks/slack-superbot.svg?branch=master)](https://travis-ci.com/github/maludecks/slack-superbot)

-A slack app which picks random* channel members (a.k.a superheroes) and assigns them to take care of any reported bugs and tasks for a day. @Superbot is built in Javascript, runs on NodeJS and uses [bolt-js](https://slack.dev/bolt-js/) to interact with [Slack API](https://api.slack.com/).
+A slack app which picks random* channel members (a.k.a superheroes) and assigns them to take care of any reported bugs and tasks for a day. @Superbot is built in Javascript, runs on Node.js and uses [bolt-js](https://slack.dev/bolt-js/) to interact with [Slack API](https://api.slack.com/).

 ## Setup
 ```sh